xraypy/xraylarch/_sources/installation.rst.txt

 Installing with `pip` into an existing Python environment
 ===========================================================

+Larch can be installed into a non-`conda` Python environment, but it might be a little more work.
 Larch relies on the "scipy ecosystem", and has a large number of packages that it depends on.
 Most of these are available as binary (so-called "wheel" files) from `PyPI`_, so that a simple

 .. code:: bash